The Power of Unplugging from Social Media

 If unplugging from social media isn't part of your routine, it's easy to get into comparison mode.
 We see everyone's highlight reel.
 We can begin to feel like everyone else is having more fun and success than us without even knowing their full story.
 Unplugging and focusing on one's self more is key.

 It can be easy to feel like we're always surrounded by our friends and families when we are online.
 Once you log off of social media, we instantly feel lonely though.
 What we as humans crave is in person, human interaction.
 It's important to unplug and spend time in person when we have the chance.

-Quiets Your Mind
+It Quiets Your Mind

 When was the last time you just sat in silence?
-It’s natural for us to take our phones everywhere.
-We pay more attention to what’s going on in our online friends’ lives rather than everything happening around us.
+It's natural for us to take our phones everywhere.
+We pay more attention to what's going on in our online friends' lives rather than everything happening around us.
 This constant consumption of social media can be overwhelming and in return, create more anxiety.
-Create some time to unplug in silence, and see how it affects your anxiety levels.
+Create some time to unplug from social media in silence, and see how it affects your anxiety levels.

 You May Sleep Better

-Some times for unplugging from social media are more beneficial than others.
+Some times unplugging from social media are more beneficial than others.
 Watch the video below to learn more.